zhuowenzhao/boltz/docs/training.md

 #### Step 6: Process MSA's

-During MSA processing, we annotate sequences using their taxonomy ID, which is important for MSA pairing during training.
+During MSA processing, among other things, we annotate sequences using their taxonomy ID, which is important for MSA pairing during training.
 This happens only on MSA sequences with headers that start with the following:

 ```
 >UniRef100_UNIREFID